Tamothy/celebrity/README.md

 ## Description

-This is an exercise implementing JavaScript, using JQuery implement logical operators and conditionals
+This is an exercise implementing JavaScript, using JQuery to implement logical operators and conditionals

 ## Setup/Installation Requirements